Send a letter now →

 • $450+ (Progressive Legal, Gladwin Legal): partner-level drafting where the facts are complex, disputed, or contractually intricate — and where the firm expects to keep running the matter.

-For an undisputed B2B invoice under $10k, the price ladder is heavily front-loaded: the leap from $0 to $29 (free template → lawyer letterhead) buys far more recovery probability than the leap from $29 to $450 (lawyer template → partner-drafted letter).
+For an undisputed invoice, the price ladder is heavily front-loaded: the leap from $0 to $29 (free template → lawyer letterhead) buys far more recovery probability than the leap from $29 to $450 (lawyer template → partner-drafted letter).

 Disclosure: SydneyCollect is one of the providers compared on this page.
 We have aimed to be honest about where each competitor wins.
 If you spot a factual error in the table, email [email protected] and we will correct it within 24 hours.